idcrook/idcrook.github.io/_posts/2015-09-11-MEAN-and-Jekyll-Docker-on-Mac-OS-X.md

 Docker container, serving up the site in "production" mode.

 The problem with this is that it was still running a polling filesystem watcher that looks at all the files inspecting for changes.
+This is very useful in development when you are using live-reload to inspect the results of your changes.
 However, in production, you are not needing to live-reload your local edits; you push the changes to a repository, and pull them to deploy.

 It was a simple enough edit to change the `gruntfile.js` to take the `watch` task off the `concurrent` in a new *production* setting.
 I made the changes and pushed them to the git repository.
-And at the server, I pulled and restarted the docker container that runs the node.js server.
-No change.
-It was still watching.
+And at the server, I pulled and restarted the docker container that runs the node.js server.  *No change.
+It was still watching.*

 **Huh**?
 Oh- it is because the `gruntfile.js` was not visible in the container.
-When I built the container, it added all the files, but now, they are not mounted in the running docker image.
+When I built the container, the files were added at the root, but now, they are not mounted in the running docker image.
+The container has an older copy of the `gruntfile.js`.

-Fortunately, Docker allows a simple way to add a file as a volume into the container.
+Fortunately, Docker allows a simple way to add a *file as a volume* into the container.

 ```